plblum/jivs/README.md

 </details>

 To use them, you need to provide a configuration with properties specific to its class.
-> Configuration must be setup when [configuring the ValidationManager](#configuring-the-validationmanager-the-builder-api) or [using the Modifier object](#Modifying the configuration with the Modifier object) after it was created.
+> Configuration must be setup when [configuring the ValidationManager](#configuring-the-validationmanager-the-builder-api).

 We'll work with this example: Compare a date from the Input to today's date.